Independence ratio and random eigenvectors in transitive graphs: Introduction

-We will prove that the adjacency operator $A_G$ has approximate eigenvectors (satisfying a certain invariance property) for any $\la$ in the spectrum $\la \in \si(A_G)$.
-Then we will use these approximate eigenvectors as coefficients to define linear factor of i.i.d.\ processes converging in distribution to an invariant Gaussian process $X_v$ that satisfies the eigenvector equation at each vertex. \begin{introthm} Let $G$ be an infinite vertex-transitive graph with adjacency operator $A_G$.
-Then for each point $\la$ of the spectrum $\si(A_G)$ there exists a nontrivial invariant Gaussian process $X_v$, $v \in V(G)$ such that
+We will prove that the adjacency operator $A_G$ has approximate eigenvectors (satisfying a certain invariance property) for any $\lambda$ in the spectrum $\lambda\in\sigma(A_G)$.
+Then we will use these approximate eigenvectors as coefficients to define linear factor of i.i.d. processes converging in distribution to an invariant Gaussian process $X_v$ that satisfies the eigenvector equation at each vertex.

+\begin{introthm} Let $G$ be an infinite vertex-transitive graph with adjacency operator $A_G$.
+Then for each point $\lambda$ of the spectrum $\sigma(A_G)$ there exists a nontrivial invariant Gaussian process $X_v$, $v \in V(G)$ such that

 where $N(v)$ denotes the set of neighbors of $v$ in $G$.
-Furthermore, the process $X_v$ can be approximated (in distribution) by linear factor of i.i.d.\ processes.
-Clearly, we can assume that these approximating linear factors have only finitely many nonzero coefficients. \end{introthm} An invariant Gaussian process satisfying \eqref{eq:eigen} will be called a \emph{Gaussian wave function} with eigenvalue $\la$.
-If the spectrum of $G$ is not countable, then we can conclude that some of these Gaussian wave functions cannot be obtained as factor of i.i.d.\ processes. \begin{introthm} Let $G$ be an infinite transitive graph such that the spectrum of the adjacency oparator $A_G$ is not countable.
-Then there exist (linear) factor of i.i.d.\ processes on $G$ with the property that the weak limit of their distributions cannot be obtained as the distribution of a factor of i.i.d.\ process. \end{introthm}
+Furthermore, the process $X_v$ can be approximated (in distribution) by linear factor of i.i.d. processes.
+Clearly, we can assume that these approximating linear factors have only finitely many nonzero coefficients. \end{introthm}

+An invariant Gaussian process satisfying (\ref{eqeigen}) will be called a \emph{Gaussian wave function} with eigenvalue $\lambda$.
+If the spectrum of $G$ is not countable, then we can conclude that some of these Gaussian wave functions cannot be obtained as factor of i.i.d. processes.

+\begin{introthm} Let $G$ be an infinite transitive graph such that the spectrum of the adjacency oparator $A_G$ is not countable.
+Then there exist (linear) factor of i.i.d. processes on $G$ with the property that the weak limit of their distributions cannot be obtained as the distribution of a factor of i.i.d. process. \end{introthm}